tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/lessons/lesson-1/01-motivation.md

 something important about the data, its connection to geographical locations.

-Let\'s consider another option, plotting temperature anomalies on a map.
+Let's consider another option, plotting temperature anomalies on a map.

 <figure class="align-center">
 <img